User Manual

 Layout optimization

-Under the tools menu one will find “Optimize layout” introduced in upcoming v0.7.
+Under the tools menu one will find “Optimize layout” introduced in v0.7.
 This tool uses methods similar to those of TreeMaker to find efficient packing solution for your design.
 There are two layout methods: either use your current layout as reference (and the optimizer will try to improve it as much as possible), or let the optimizer generate several random layouts and use the most efficient one among them.
 In the first method, there’s also an option “Try variations of the current layouts”, which will also try slightly different arrangements of flaps to see if the efficiency can be further improved.

 Keep in mind that the optimizer is purely numerical and does not concern about the aesthetics of the packing, so the result can often be quite messy (though valid).
 Typically you will have to manually rearrange the result to get something clean.